Lauuren/ENGL105-Unit3/README.md

 ![alt text](Teen Births Image 1.png)

 ### Potential
-This data can be useful for hospital workers, --, and -- because they have an impact on teen births and witness the effects throughout the community.
+This repository was created to assist the public in creating a subset from a large data set, specifically breaking down the public health data found in UNC Davis Library's public repository.
+This data can be useful for hospital workers and social workers because their jobs are directly related to teen births and they witness the effects throughout the community.
-Potential (WHY was the repo created and what might people do with it)

 ![]()